-The conceptual MRCP has been risk assessed to identify the level of risk posed by the closure and programme and to determine whether the planned provision have controlled those risks.
-The risk assessment has used Tool 8 of the ICCM document on Mine Closure.
-The tables below identify the Consequences for each type of risk and the likelihood of that happening.
+The conceptual MRCP has been risk assessed to identify the level of risk posed by the closure programme and to determine whether the planned provisions have controlled those risks.
+The risk assessment has used Tool 8 of the ICCM document on mine closure.
+Table 8.1 below identifies the consequences for each type of risk, and Table 8.2 identifies the likelihood of that happening.